-Vocational Education Reductions - Approximately 15% (in total) reduction on Holdback Eligible Items and personnel expenses {(\$2,550)} - Board Goal 1
+Vocational Education Reductions - 5% on Holdback Eligible Items and Personnel Expenses {(\$2,550)} - Board Goal 1

 Funds supporting staff development, curricular changes, and the integration of technological tools are critical for this shift.
 State mandates are evolving in the area of CTE and resources will be necessary to assist in meeting them - including the new financial literacy course requirement for graduation and the career plan requirement, both taking effect next year.